-Gluten free bread always feels a bit… well… gluten-free.
+Gluten-free bread always tastes a bit… well… gluten-free.
 However, gluten-free soda bread is a delicious alternative!
-It is so quick and easy to make that I often bake a loaf to serve with dinner.
+It is so quick and easy that I often bake a loaf to serve with dinner.

-The reason why soda bread is ideal for gluten free baking comes from the Irish roots of soda bread.
+The reason why soda bread is ideal for gluten-free baking comes from its Irish roots.
 Ireland is too far north and too wet to grow high gluten wheat.
-So they developed soda bread instead, since the rising action doesn’t depend on gluten.
+So instead of baking yeasted bread that depends on gluten for the structure, they baked soda bread.

 I have designed this recipe to mimic my wheat-based soda bread, with a few adjustments to account for the lack of gluten.
 However, the results are just as delicious as any Irish Granny could make on her peat fire hearth!

 Unlike my gluten-free sourdough bread, soaking and fermenting the flour is not required for the rising action of this loaf.

 However, I always recommend soaking flour for gluten-free baked goods.
 It improves the flavor and structure and allows the flour to fully hydrate.
 Prefermenting also makes grains easier to digest by breaking down the complex carbs.
 So if baked goods leave you feeling sluggish, try starting with a ferment.